 Enabling App Locking

 You will be asked to create a 4-digit passcode.
-Type your code in twice, to verify.
-This code is used to secure the App Lock settings, and keep the user from altering them.
+Type your code in twice, to verify it.
+This code is used to secure the App Lock settings, and keep the member from altering them.
+(If you forget the passcode, consult this section of the article.)

-In App Lock settings, you can also lock newly installed apps by default.
 If desired, check the box next to “Lock newly installed apps by default.”
-This means any app that is installed by the user will automatically be locked.
+This means any app that is installed by the member will automatically be locked.
 With this setting checked, once a new app is installed, it will require the 4-digit App Lock code to open.

 - To change DNS Settings to something other than CleanBrowsing, scroll to the bottom of the Apps List inside of App Lock.